shansb-dev/ExpDementia/index.md

 ## What is expDementia?

-ExpDementia is a educational experience which aims to teach teenagers the effects of dementia.
+ExpDementia is a educational experience which aims to teach teenagers the symptoms of dementia.

 The program itself is a 3D, first-person, point-and-click interactive scenery.
 The user finds himself inside the body of a person who perceives the world similarly as a dementia patient would.
 The focus will be on replicating the effects of memory and coordination loss as well as reasoning and judgement deficiencies.